phasiawares/Email-Worm.Win32.Eel/README.md

-# Email-Worm.Win32.Eel
+# 🤔 What is Eel?
-A small email worm I made.
+It is a small email worm I made.
 For entertainment purposes only!